-The product idea is excellent, and is born when a young company realizes that in Milan there are no good quality sandwiches, and decides to make an excellent product, shipped via delivery, using a website as contact channel.
-Two very new things brought together, then: the delivery and a web-based business.
+The product idea is excellent and is born when a young company realizes that in Milan there are no good quality sandwiches, and decides to make an excellent product, shipped via delivery, using a website as a contact channel.
+Two very new things brought together, then: the delivery and web-based business.

-Packaging was not only extremely important: it was functional, it was tied to the fruition experience, it was one of the expressive voices of the whole project.
+The packaging was not only extremely important: it was functional, it was tied to the fruition experience, it was one of the expressive voices of the whole project.

 It became, more than ever, the body of voice of the whole concept, a form of communication that’s concise but essential.